On the $L$-polynomials of curves over finite fields: Introduction

+Having precise control over the non-Archimedean distribution of $L$-polynomials is sufficient to show that the values of $F_q(t) = \#\{C : C \in \mathcal{M}_g(\F_q), \#C(\F_q)=t \}$ show significant local oscillations -- consecutive values of $t \in \mathbb{N}$ can correspond to wildly different values of $F_q(t)$.
+As already mentioned, we use this to disprove \cite[Conjecture 5.1]{bergström2023refinements}.

+We propose a new conjecture that takes these local oscillations into account to compute $F_q(t)$ (we achieve this by introducing a suitable product of local factors).
+Here we give an informal statement: for a precise version, see Conjecture \ref{conj:main} and Remark \ref{rmk: local factor at q} for an interpretation of the quantity $\nu_\ell(q,t)$.
+See also the remarks after Conjecture \ref{conj:main} for a more extended discussion of the motivation behind this conjecture. \begin{conjecture} Let $g\geq 1$ and $q$ be a prime power.
+Let $H'(q,t)$ be the `probability' that a curve $C/\F_q$ of genus $g$ has $q+1-t$ rational points.
+Given a prime $\ell$ define $\nu_\ell(q,t)$ as the `normalised probability that a matrix $M\in \GSp_{2g}(\Z_\ell)$ with multiplier $q$ has trace $t$' (see Equations \eqref{eq: nu ell q t} and \eqref{eq: nu q q t} for a precise definition).
+Let $\nu_\infty(q,t)=\ST_g(t/\sqrt{q})$, where $\ST_g$ is the Sato-Tate measure in dimension $g$.
+Let $\nu'(q,\cdot)$ be the measure $c\cdot\nu_\infty(q,\cdot)\prod_{\ell<\infty}\nu_\ell(q,\cdot)$, where $c$ is the normalisation constant that ensures that $\nu'$ has total mass $1$ (i.e., that it is a probability measure).
+The $L^1$-distance between $H'(q,\cdot)$ and $\nu'(q,\cdot)$ tends to $0$ as $q \to \infty$. \end{conjecture}

-As a consequence of the properties of $P_{\mathcal{C}}(t)$ recalled above, it is immediate to see that the $\mathbb{Q}$-vector subspace of $\mathbb{Q}[t]$ spanned by the polynomials in $\mathcal{P}_g(\mathbb{F}_q)$ has dimension at most $g+1$.
-The purpose of this note is to show that in fact there is always equality: this extends work of Birch \cite{MR0230682} for curves of genus 1 and of Howe-Nart-Ritzenthaler \cite{MR2514865} for curves of genus 2, and confirms a conjecture of Kaczorowski and Perelli \cite{PerelliKaczorowski}.
+Finally, Theorem \ref{thm:OddCharacteristic} answers the following natural question: does Lemma \ref{lemma: properties of L-polynomials} capture all the (linear) relations among the coefficients of the polynomials $P_C(t)$?
+In other words, what is the dimension of the $\mathbb{Q}$-vector subspace of $\mathbb{Q}[t]$ spanned by the polynomials in $\mathcal{P}_g(\mathbb{F}_q)$?
+As a consequence of Lemma \ref{lemma: properties of L-polynomials}, it is immediate to see that this space has dimension at most $g+1$.
+Equality holds if and only if all the linear relations among the coefficients are already listed in Lemma \ref{lemma: properties of L-polynomials}.
+We show that equality does in fact hold for all genera and all finite fields: this extends work of Birch \cite{MR0230682} for curves of genus 1 and of Howe-Nart-Ritzenthaler \cite{MR2514865} for curves of genus 2, and confirms the aforementioned conjecture of Kaczorowski and Perelli \cite[Remark 8]{PerelliKaczorowski}: